sandro/specjour/README.markdown

     source .dev
-    rake # run the test suite sanely specjour # run the test suite with specjour cd sample
+    rake # run the test suite sanely specjour # run the test suite with specjour
-    specjour # run the cucumber test suite with specjour

 Then if all is good, go to another app and test your changes on your test suite: